ki-editor/ki-editor/docs/src/normal-mode/actions/clipboard-related-actions.md

 - Copy joins every selection into a single string and then place it in the system clipboard
 - Paste uses the same string from the system clipboard for every cursor

+Note: when new content are copied to the system clipboard, it will also be copied to the editor clipboard.

 ## Copy

 Keybindings: